Bandits with Partially Observable Confounded Data: From Partially Observable Offline Data to Linear Side Information

 \end{restatable}

-The proof of the proposition is provided in the supplementary material, and is related to regression analysis with misspecified models (see e.g., \citet{griliches1957specification,rao1971some}).
+The proof of the proposition is related to regression analysis with misspecified models (see e.g., \citet{griliches1957specification}) and is provided in the supplementary material.
 It states that, with an infinite amount of data, the low-dimensional least squares estimator in Equation~\eqref{eq: omega LS} converges to a linear transformation of $w_a^*$.
 This linear transformation depends on the auto-correlation matrix of $\xk$, $R_{11}(a)$, and the cross correlation matrix of $\xk$ and $\xc$, $R_{12}(a)$.
 While $R_{11}(a)$ can be estimated from the data, $R_{12}(a)$ depends on unseen features of $x$, namely $\xc$, as well as the behavior policy $\pi_b$, and can thus not be approximated from the given data.
-Nevertheless, as we will show in Section~\ref{section: partially observable covariates}, $R_{12}(x)$ can be estimated from interactions with the environment and samples from $\pi_b$ in an online manner.
+As such, we will later assume access to a monotonically non-increasing bound of $R_{12}(a)$ for all $a \in \A$.
+As we discuss in Section~\ref{section: partially observable covariates}, such a bound can be achieved, for example, through queries to $\pi_b$ (i.e., samples $a \sim \pi_b)$.

-Proposition~\ref{proposition: omega LS to w} provides us with a structural dependency between $w_a^*$ and the low-order least squares estimator $b_a^{LS}$.
-Specifically, every $w_a^*$ is constrained to a set $ \brk[c]*{w \in \R^d : Mw = b}, $ for some full row rank matrix $M \in \R^{L \times d}$ and vector $b \in \R^L$.
+Proposition~\ref{proposition: omega LS to w} provides us with a structural dependency between $w_a^*$ and the low-order least squares estimator $b_a^{LS}$ that can be calculated from the offline data.
+Specifically, every $w_a^*$ is constrained to a set $ \brk[c]*{w \in \R^d : Mw = b}, $ for some full row rank matrix ${M \in \R^{L \times d}}$ and vector $b \in \R^L$.
 A natural question arises: How can such linear side information be used?
 In the next section we show that we can decrease the effective dimensionality of our problem using such linear side information whenever $M$ and $b$ are known exactly.
-Then, in Section~\ref{section: partially observable covariates}, we expand this result using estimates of the linear relation in Proposition~\ref{proposition: omega LS to w}, derived from queries to $\pi_b$.
+Then, in Section~\ref{section: partially observable covariates}, we expand this result using estimates of the linear relation in Proposition~\ref{proposition: omega LS to w}.
 We provide improved regret bounds on the linear contextual bandit problem, consequently exploiting the confounded information present in the partially observable data.